siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 ####Identification Settings

 ### $FB - Firmware Build number
 Read-only value.
-Can be queried.
-Currently this is something above 370.02.
+Example `$fb=345.06`<br>
+Indicates the build of firmware and changes frequently.
+Please provide this number in any communication about an issue.

 ### $FV - Firmware Version
 Read-only value.
-Can be queried.
+Example `$fv=0.97`<br>
+Indicates the major version of the firmware; changes infrequently.
+Generally all settings, behaviors and other system functions will remain the same within a version - that's why this page is useful for all 0.97 versions.

 ### $HP - Hardware Platform
 Read-only value.
+Returns:
-Reads 1 for TinyG Xmega series, 2 for Arduino Due G2 (ARM), 3 for TinyG v9 G2 (ARM)
+* 1 = TinyG Xmega series
+* 2 for Arduino Due G2 (ARM)
+* 3 for TinyG v9 G2 (ARM)

 ### $HV - Hardware Version
 Read-write value.
-Set to 6 for version 6 or earlier board, Set to 7 for version 7 board, 8 for version 8.
-Used to configure switch and output ports which are somewhat different between revs.
-This is set to 8 by default.
+Used to set behaviors inside the firmware.
+Defaults to 8 for v8.
+If you have a TinyG v6 or earlier you must set this value to 6.

 ### $ID - Unique Board Identifier
 Read-only value.
-Can be queried.

 <br>
 ####Global System Settings